qazuor/reactFormToolkit/docs/public/docs/en/getting-started.md

 # Getting Started

-This guide will help you set up React Form Toolkit in your project and create your first form.
+This guide will help you set up **Qazuor React Form Toolkit** in your project and create your first form.

 ## Installation

-You can install React Form Toolkit using npm, yarn, or pnpm:
+You can install **Qazuor React Form Toolkit** using npm, yarn, or pnpm:

 ```bash
 # npm